🍷 Explore South Australia's world-renowned wine regions with Cooee Tours · Plan your Barossa trip →

 St Hugo

-Modern facility with elevated views.
-Known for structured Cabernet and Shiraz.
-Excellent restaurant on-site.
+Modern facility with elevated views over the valley.
+Known for structured Cabernet Sauvignon and elegant Shiraz.
+Excellent restaurant on-site — a great choice for combining tasting with a long lunch.

 Cabernet Sauvignon